Audience & Market Intelligence

 Vietnamese-first, aspirational tone.
 Weakest rock conversion unless names are globally iconic.
 Very short lead time, 1–3 weeks.

-Everything above is the free read: the map, the benchmarks, and the strategy.
-What closes a 37.3% target is the layer below — the receipts and the government-grade numbers.
+Everything above is the sample read: the benchmarks, the channel assumptions, and the exposure.
+What closes the two-day foreign target is the retained layer below — verified receipts and government-grade numbers.

 This is the deep-dive: the data that wins the grant, de-risks the booking, and turns a target into a plan.